coffeegreg/YTuner/README.md

 YCast is a great project, but my goal was to run a similar service on a very low-spec platform where python along with packages turned out to be too heavy and too slow.
 Now, with YTuner you can enjoy improved functionality at full speed of ultra lightweight native app on operating systems such as:

-* Windows, Linux, macOS, BSD, Solaris, Raspberry Pi OS, OpenWRT
+* Linux, macOS, BSD, Solaris, Raspberry Pi OS, OpenWRT, Windows (in this case you have to build your YTuner binaries yourself)

 and with selected CPU architecture: